Bexar County Elections looks to recruit tech-savvy clerks for November

 Callanen is hoping to cut down on lines come September.
 Election staff is aiming to beef up the number of poll workers and are looking to recruit a younger much more tech-savvy team.

-"It's no secret that many of our elected officials are senior citizens and in some respect technology is not their friend," Callanen said.
+"It's no secret that many of our election officials are senior citizens and in some respect technology is not their friend," Callanen said.

 "I think we're going to push to get more student clerks out there because that'll help the judges a lot."